 - ¼ cup spring onions finely chopped

-- 3 tbsps plain flour/ maida (prefer organic)
+- 3 tablespoons all-purpose flour (maida) (prefer organic)

 - Oil as needed for frying